TheBlueFlame121/Docker-setups/README.md

 - You only need to use `run.sh` once and then you can enter and exit the container any number of times.
 - If you make any modification to the image by editing the `Dockerfile` then use `build.sh` to rebuild the image.

 By default you'll be logged in as the `noroot` user.
 So any command you run will be run without root permissions.
-However using `sudo` will make the command run with root permissions without asking for any password.
+However using `sudo` will make the command run with root permissions without asking for any password. \

+Any files you put in the `code` folder will be accessible inside the container in the same location.

 ## Resources
 -**Docker**: Official Website is [https://www.docker.com/](https://www.docker.com/) \